A view out back

 Caravan insurance considerations

-Caravan reversing systems will help give the driver a good view of what’s behind their caravan, beyond their towing mirrors, and therefore reducing the chances of an accidental bump or scratch.
+Caravan reversing cameras and systemswill help give the driver a good view of what’s behind their caravan, beyond their towing mirrors, and therefore reducing the chances of an accidental bump or scratch.

-Plus, caravanners who invest in a reversing camera or sensor will get you a discount on their caravan insurance.
+Plus, owners who invest in a caravan reversing camera or sensor will get you a discount on their caravan insurance.

 Here we look at four rear-view monitoring systems, which could help prevent a caravan insurance claim.